|

 to MINUSTHA’s heavy weapons, armored vehicles and war tanks.

-of President Preval at the inaugural, what made us-Haitians feel
+action of President Preval at the inaugural, what made us-Haitians

-he is OURS, was the way President Preval dexterously and without
+feel he is OURS, was the way President Preval dexterously and

-place the presidential sash on him.
-This says much to Haitians and
+Boniface place the presidential sash on him.
+This says much to

-pro-democracy advocates.
-It rejects them and soothes our many wounds
+Haitians and pro-democracy advocates.
+It rejects them and soothes

 Still, the repression continues and is suffocating us.
 Haiti is